mjfusa/Samples/electron/getstarted/readme.md

 This sample will use several Electron / Node.JS  features including:
 * Calling native Windows Runtime APIs from JavaScript
-* Conversion of Electron app into a standalone Win32 app.
+* Conversion of an Electron app into a standalone Win32 app.

 # Architecture